MathematicalMedicine/kelvin/doc/kelvin-usage-details.md

 ##### ForceBRFile
 :   `ForceBRFile`
 :   Specifies that a [BayesRatioFile](#bayesratiofile) be written during a [MarkerToMarker](#markertomarker) analysis.
 This option is for debugging purposes.

+##### AllowKosambiMap
+:   `AllowKosambiMap`
+:   Specifies that Kelvin should allow maps that use Kosambi centiMorgans; use of same has been deprecated in Kelvin and is no longer supported.
+This directive is normally disabled for [distribution versions](#distribution-versions) of Kelvin.

 ##### NIDetailFile
 :   `NIDetailFile <filename>`